DarrenC/darrenc.github.io/architecture/cloud/cloud.md

 ### Kubernetes

 - Containers grouped in pods, deployed on nodes (physical servers) within a cluster.
-- Kubernetes has solutions for shared volumes between containers (TODO - investigate this) and other shared and mirrored data sources when working with stateful microservices.
+- Kubernetes has solutions for shared volumes between containers (TODO - investigate this) and other shared and mirrored data sources when working with stateful micro-services.

 ### Microservice